Massachusetts Medicare Insurance Plans

 In Massachusetts, individuals over the age of 65, as well as some who are disabled or who have specific ailments, may qualify for Medicare coverage, a federal insurance plan available to only certain members of the population.
 And while Medicare is sponsored by the federal government, there are certain benefits that individual states offer to qualifying beneficiaries.
-The following provides information for Medicare recipients in Massachusetts who have questions about Medicare or are looking for extra help.
+The following provides information for Massachusetts medicare insurance plans who have questions about Medicare or are looking for extra help.

 First, it is important to note that Original Medicare coverage, or Part A and Part B collectively, are not the only available options for recipients.
 If you are interested in further coverage outside of Original Medicare, consider purchasing a Medigap policy through one of the approved insurers in Massachusetts.